MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 You can use dataflows as a replacement for other ETL tools to build a data warehouse.
-For example, the data engineers of a company decide to use dataflows to build the star-schema designed data warehouse, including fact and dimension tables in Azure Data Lake Storage Gen2.
+For example, the data engineers of a company decide to use dataflows to build the star-schema designed data warehouse, including fact and dimension tables in Azure Data Lake Storage.
 Then Power BI is used to generate reports and dashboards by getting data from the dataflows.